-The Board is pleased to introduce Mr. Byeong Min An, who joined the Board effective March 9, 2023.
+The Board is pleased to introduce Mr. Hong, who joined the Board effective March 27, 2024.

-The other proposed nominees were each elected at the previous annual general meeting and have served as directors of Denison since the dates indicated in their profiles below.
+All other proposed Board nominees were elected at the previous annual general meeting and have served as directors of Denison since the dates indicated in their profiles below.
+Each of the nominated directors is eligible to continue to serve as a director and has expressed his or her willingness to do so.